Sonhokko/PlayerLoopSystem/README.md

 Therefore, if you are going to use it in your projects, test it first and don't blindly use it.

 ## Installation
-Copy the contents of the repository to your project.
-Optionally, you can customize the Assembly defenition.
+Copy the contents of the repository to your project or use link for install from Package manager Optionally, you can customize the Assembly defenition.
 But it's not necessary at all.

 ## Start